sparkfun/SparkFun_Soft_Power_Switch_Mk2/docs/arduino_example.md

 !!! note
     If the button is released before 7 seconds, you will receive the following message indicating that the forced power down could not be completed when the system is locked.
-This will break out of the infinite loop and require you to send character another <kbd>r</kbd> through the serial terminal to test the power-down override again
+This will break out of the infinite loop and require you to send another <kbd>r</kbd> through the serial terminal in order to test the power-down override again.

     ``` bash
     User released button before forced powered could complete.
 Try again, but hold power button for 7s